-How many active users your company website will have at year end.
+How many active users your company website will have at year-end.

 On the other hand, Prediction helps us find the probability scores of target variables based on patterns and trends observed by the prediction model.
-It is primarily performed on individual level rather than subject groups.
+It is primarily performed on an individual level rather than subject groups.
 For e.g. we can predict: